tomas-abrahamsson/gpb/benchmarks/README.txt

    name, the third is the filename.
 For example:
    $ ./proto-bench \ msg Message1 google_message1.dat \
                      msg Message2 google_message2.dat

+   There are currently some alternative benchmarks one can run:

+   - make maps-benchmarks

+     This runs the same benchmarks (the google messages) with code compiled for maps with maps_unset_optional = omitted

+   - make erl-benchamrks

+     Benchmark the google messages using records (suffix = _r), and twice with maps; once with maps_unset_optional = omitted (suffix = _mo) once with maps_unset_optional = present_undefined
+     (suffix = _mp) thus, the target "benchmarks" and "maps-benchmarks" run subsets of this target.

+   - make nif-benchmarks

+     Benchmark the google messages using the nif bindings to Google's libprotobuf

+   Please note that things here might change as development shifts, for instance target names and variables, these names are super stable.

 4. Wait!
 Each test runs for around 30--35 seconds, and there are 2 tests per msg/data combination.
 The above command will take about